tttp/civi-charlatan/README.md

 - shared addresses
 - households
 - Extend to generate other entities (events, participants, activities, contributions, members...)
-- Put a limit on the maximum of parallel requests?
-Works fine enough on nginx.

 If there is a need, I could add a webinterface instead of config files (fill an issue)